tpattra/logicBackwardChaining/README.md

 Logic inference using backward chaining

-This program is for CSCI 561 AI Homework 3

 input file pattern including query, number of clauses, and clauses (and facts):
 Example of input.txt: